Tecsmith/d1-mini-esp32/README.md

-# d1-mini-esp32
+# D1 Mini ESP32

-A collection of ESP32 boards that fit the Wemos D1 mini form factor
+This project started off as an attempt